flexible-banner

 Break the Bonds of Heroin Addiction and Find Healing

-If you’re struggling to break free from heroin or opiate addiction, you may be looking for help near you.
-Or, perhaps you want a serene and comfortable setting where you can focus on your healing.
-Let The Sanctuary be your guide on a transformative journey.
+If you’re struggling to break free from heroin or opiate addiction, or you’re looking for a serene and comfortable setting to focus on your healing, let The Sanctuary be the guide to your transformative journey.
+Our non-AA addiction treatments address the whole person — body, brain and soul.

-Our heroin addiction treatment center offers a unique blend of therapies that address not only the physical aspects of opiate addiction, but also the emotional, mental, and spiritual dimensions.
-Call us at (866) 750-0763 to speak with our admissions counselor and learn more about how our treatment center can support your heroin recovery journey.
+Call 877-710-3385 to speak with our admissions counselor and learn more about how our treatment center can support your heroin recovery journey.